slowernews/wisdom-tldr/README.md

 ===
 ###On attachment and settling

-Do not trully commit to anything but yourself.
+Do not truly commit to anything but yourself.

 > *'The root of all of our problems is our inability to let go.' -- Leo Babauta*